aakashkardam/Behavioral_Cloning_Udacity_Project_4/Project_Writeup.md

 The model.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

+#### Approach

+The project requires one to collect the data by maually driving a car in the simulator.
+The project depends heavily on collecting good amounts of data which is typical of deep learning problems.
+Training the model for the straight paths is relatively easier than the sharp turns which require more data.

+As such I focussed on collecting 2 laps of data where I tried to keep the car in the middle of the road.
+Later on, I ended up generating more data for sharper turns on the road.

+After collecting all the data, I used data augmenting techniques like cropping the upper part of the image which basically had sky, trees and the other objects in the scene which aren't relevant.
+I tried flipping images left to right along with changing signs of the corresponding measurements.
+I also experimented with using images from different cameras on the car, the left and the right one by adding a correction factor (0.05) to the steering measurement, adding it to the left camera image and subtracting from the right camera image.

+Once I had the data preprocessing/augmenting part done, I implemented the neural network with the architecture described below to train the model.
+I trained 5 models with differnt performances.
+The performance got better from the first model to the last one.

 ### Model Architecture and Training Strategy

 #### 1. An appropriate model architecture has been employed